rifusaki/linkedin-markdownificator/README.md

 >  Please note that this product is only available for legal registered entities (e.g. LLC, Corporations, 501(c), etc.) and not individual developers.

+## Known issues
+- When projects are not associated with any experience or education, incorrect information is retrieved.

 ## To-Do
-- [ ] Fix education section XPATH retrieving unnecesary data
-- [ ] Fix about section not being retrieved
-- [ ] Add skills section
-- [ ] Add more templates
+- [ ] Add more, prettier templates
-  - [ ] ... something prettier
+- [ ] Write templating guide
-- [X] Look into more robust API implementation?